 "Dallas County Health and Human Services strives to protect the health of the citizens of Dallas County through disease prevention and intervention, and through promotions of a healthy community and environment.
 This is done through assessment, community input education, disease monitoring, regulation, and health services that help control the spread of disease."

 Mosquito traps were set in six (6) zones determined by Dallas County Health and Human Services.
 See attached map for zone locations.

 In the event that the West Nile Virus is detected in mosquito samples, the following will occur:

 - Increased mosquito surveillance in areas of positive traps

 - Advise the public and emphasize source reduction, personal protection and disease symptoms

-- Ground-based spraying will occur between 24-72 hours (weather permitting) around positive trap zone
+- Ground-based spraying will occur within 24-72 hours (weather permitting) around positive trap zone

 When ground spraying is to occur, it will be documented in the table below as soon as information is available.

 Results for Rowlett weekly mosquito testing may be viewed here: WNV Lab and Mosquito Identification